vladkinoman/just-my-notes/computer-science/algorithms-and-data-structures/competitive-programmers-notes.md

 ```

 Let q(n) denote the number of ways to place n queens on an n x n chessboard.
 The above backtracking algorithm tells us that, for example, q(8) = 92.
 When n increases, the search quickly becomes slow, because the number of solutions increases exponentially.
 For example, calculating q(16) = 14772512 using the above algorithm already takes about a minute on a modern computer.

+#### Pruning the search

+The search tree of a backtracking algorithm is usually large and even simple observations can effectively prune the search.
+Especially useful are optimizations that occur during the first steps of the algorithm, i.e., at the top of the search tree.

+Optimizations:

+1. In any solution, we <u>first move one step down or right</u>.
+There are always <u>two paths</u> that <u>are symmetric</u> about the diagonal of the grid after the first step.
+Hence, we can decide that we always first move one step down (or right), and finally multiply the number of solutions by two.
+   - running time: 244 seconds
+   - number of recursive calls: 38 billion
+2. If the path reaches the <u>lower-right square</u> before it has visited all other squares of the grid, it is clear that it will not be possible to complete the solution.
+Using this observation, we can terminate the search immediately if we reach the lower-right square too early.
+   - running time: 119 seconds
+   - number of recursive calls: 20 billion
+3. If the <u>path touches a wall and can turn either left or right</u>, the grid splits into two parts that contain unvisited squares.
+In this case, we cannot visit all squares anymore, so we can terminate the search.
+This optimization is very useful:
+   - running time: 1.8 seconds
+   - number of recursive calls: 221 million
+4. The idea of Optimization 3 can be generalized: if the <u>path cannot continue</u>
+   <u>forward but can turn either left or right,</u> the grid splits into two parts that both
+   contain unvisited squares.
+It is clear that we cannot visit all squares anymore, so we can terminate the search.
+After this optimization, the search is very efficient:
+   - running time: 0.6 seconds
+   - number of recursive calls: 69 million'

+So, the running time of the original algorithm was 483 seconds, and now
+after the optimizations, the running time is only 0.6 seconds.
+Thus, the algorithm
+became nearly 1000 times faster after the optimizations.

+### Meet in the middle

+**Meet in the middle** is a technique where the search space is divided into two parts of about equal size.
+A separate search is performed for both of the parts, and finally the results of the searches are combined.

+The technique can be used if there is an efficient way to combine the results of the searches.
+In such a situation, the two searches may require less time than one large search.
+Typically, we can turn a factor of 2^n into a factor of 2^{n/2} using the meet in the middle technique.

+As an example, consider a problem where we are given a list of n numbers
+and a number x, and we want to find out if it is possible to choose some numbers
+from the list so that their sum is x.
+For example, given the list [2, 4, 5, 9] and
+x = 15, we can choose the numbers [2, 4, 9] to get 2 + 4 + 9 = 15.
+However, if x = 10
+for the same list, it is not possible to form the sum.

+A simple algorithm to the problem is to go through all subsets of the elements
+and check if the sum of any of the subsets is x.
+The running time of such an
+algorithm is O (2^n), because there are 2^n subsets.
+However, using the meet in the middle technique, we can achieve a more efficient O (2^{n/2}) time algorithm (this idea was introduced in 1974 by E. Horowitz and S. Sahni).
+Note that O (2^n) and O (2^{n/2}) are different complexities because 2^{n/2} equals **sqrt**(2^2) .

+The idea is to divide the list into two lists A and B such that both lists contain
+about half of the numbers.
+The first search generates all subsets of A and stores their sums to a list S_A.
+Correspondingly, the second search creates a list S_B from B. After this, it suffices to check if it is possible to choose one element from S A and another element from S B such that their sum is x.
+This is possible exactly
+when there is a way to form the sum x using the numbers of the original list.

+For example, suppose that the list is [2, 4, 5, 9] and x = 15.
+First, we divide
+the list into A = [2, 4] and B = [5, 9].
+After this, we create lists S_A = [0, 2, 4, 6]
+and S_B = [0, 5, 9, 14].
+In this case, the sum x = 15 is possible to form, because S_A
+contains the sum 6, S_B contains the sum 9, and 6 + 9 = 15.
+This corresponds to
+the solution [2, 4, 9].

+We can implement the algorithm so that its time complexity is O (2^{n/2}).
+First,
+we generate *sorted* lists S_A and S_B , which can be done in O (2^{n/2}) time using a merge-like technique.
+After this, since the lists are sorted, we can check in O (2^{n/2}) time if the sum x can be created from S_A and S_B.

 ## Greedy algorithms